Voronoi-Studios/GridWave/docs/Core/Nodes/5_Feature.md

 ### Group Feature (global or local)
 <img class="node" src="https://github.com/Voronoi-Studios/GridWave/raw/main/docs/Images/Nodes/GroupFeature.png" alt="GroupFeature"/>

-Combines the all Features that are returned by its child nodes in to a singular flattened list, which allows for visual clarity and exports of multiple Features at once.
+Combines all Features that are returned by its child nodes in to a singular flattened list, which allows for visual clarity and exports of multiple Features at once.

 ---